shclarke007/todo-app/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.

 ### User stories
 ```
 As a busy User
 So I can keep track of tasks
 I'd like an app that allows me to add items to a list.
 I'd like an app that allows me to view items on my list.
 I'd like an app that allows me to edit items on my list.
+I'd like an app that allows me to check completed items on my list.
 I'd like an app that allows me to delete items on my list.

 ```